What is Dizzy Horse, A Winter Backyard Ultra

 UPGRADE Deluxe Aid Station: Catered food (like Street Tacos, Sliders, Breakfast Burritos, Chicken Noodle Soup, and more) plus a veritable buffet of standard aid station fare, lots of drinks, you might even say a plethora of drinks, and more.

-Crew: You cannot have pacers or any crew help while on course.
+Crew: You cannot have pacers or any crew help while on course or offer any aid in any form while on a loop.
 During the first few hours of the race, racers will be limited to one crew person.
 Once the field thins you can bring in more.
 Those with reserved indoor space can have 2 crew from the start.
 Crew help can be vital in getting you back into the corral on time especially as it gets later and later in the race.

 4.167 Mile Loop